 Now that you know what a service dog is and if your living situation would be helped with a service dog, you may want to turn your own pet into a service animal.
 This is doable, but your dog will need extensive training to become a service dog.

-While already pre-trained Service Dogs are extremely expensive (average cost of a service dog can be anywhere from $15,000 to $50,000), but buying a “qualifying puppy” and using a service of a certified trainer can be pricey as well (more than “regular dog trainer”).
+While already pre-trained Service Dogs are extremely expensive (the average cost of a service dog can be anywhere from $15,000 to $50,000), but buying a “qualifying puppy” and using a service of a certified trainer can be pricey as well (more than “regular dog trainer”).

-This crazy expensive cost of service animals is why some pet owners choose to train their existing dogs to be a service dog, which would be significantly cheaper.
+This crazy expensive cost of service animals is why some pet owners choose to train their existing dogs to be service dogs, which would be significantly cheaper.

 How to Make Your Dog a Service Dog